JimmyKenMerchant/jimmy-codeviewer/README.txt

 After activated this plugin, you can see "jArticles" menu on the Admin Side Bar.
 Click this, then edit your text and publish.
 Make sure to note the post ID (on URL of the editor page itself) or the slug you made.
 This "jArticle" can not be shown in your site publicly.

 III.
 Calling "jArticles" in "Posts"
 Now you can use shortcodes on "Posts".
+In use of 'codeview' shorcodes, auto tagging (<p> and/or <br />) for your post will be disabled, and indents for 'codeview' shortcodes will be erased automatically.

 a. '[codeview_byid theme="default" id="desc" start="1" count="5"]111(the post ID of jArticle)[/codeview_byid]':
 Shows line No.1 and sequenced 5 lines from No.1 in the text of the jArticle, the post ID is "111" and assign each row ID as "desc-(its line number)" and table class as "desc" with default template.